 - Click on Close.

 Follow these easy steps, and your EDB file is repaired in no time.
 There are several other options available in the software you can go for, as per your requirement.
+Take a trial of all the features of the tool using the free demo version of the tool.

 Why is Automated Method Better than the Manual One?